VirungaPark/Python-test/README.md

    - Data collection form: allows data collectors to enter information about farmers and fields.
    - Data search and filtering view: allows users to search and filter collected data.

-Below you can find an example of the +flow forms we use to collect data in the field:
+Below you can find an example of the forms and flow we use to collect data in the field:
 [Virunga-test.pptx](https://github.com/VirungaPark/Python-test/files/11365106/Virunga-test.pptx)

 Everything must be deployed on an AWS EC2 instance and accessible on a public URL.
 You can reuse an existing project, you don't have to go into the details at the granular level, the whole thing is to show that you manage to create the technical structure for the accomplishment of such a project.